heathhenley/AOC/README.md

 Used a normal BFS for part 1, any square found on an even number of steps is a valid square.
 Not sure what to do for part 2 yet, seems like an after work type problem...

+This was the hardest problem yet I think.
+I noticed the pattern in plotting them and scribbling little replicas of the tiles on paper, but I couldn't get a working solution out of that idea.
+I ended up looking at the subreddit for clues - and it turns out that it grows quadratically with steps, so you can just compute an answer with minor changes to the part 1 solution (so you can handle infinite boundaries) and then fit a quadratic to the points.
+Used numpy for that part.